 Ideal Users

 Bixby is ideal for Samsung Galaxy users who want a deeply integrated assistant to simplify daily tasks, automate routines, and control their devices.
-Although I only use a Samsung TV, it would be great if you use multiple Samsung devices, as Bixby facilitates seamless interaction across phones, tablets, wearables, and connected appliances like your washer, dryer, or refrigerator.
+Although I only use a Samsung TV, it would be great if you use multiple Samsung devices, as Bixby facilitates smooth interaction across phones, tablets, wearables, and connected appliances like your washer, dryer, or refrigerator.

 Pricing